 A variety of exercise routines are being studied for how they benefit people living with Parkinson’s, including bicycling, walking, dancing, Nordic walking, boxing, tai chi, yoga and more.
 The activity you choose will depend on what you want from an exercise routine.
 The best evidence supports aerobic physical activity that increases your heart rate for at least 20 to 30 minutes at a time, at least three times per week.
 Activities like jogging, swimming, tennis or even home chores such as raking leaves or shoveling snow can serve as this kind of exercise.
 Consider watching the Parkinson’s Exercise Essentials Video for more information about how to start or continue an exercise program specific for people living with Parkinson’s.

 A physical therapist (PT) can also help you get started.
 A PT is a healthcare professional with training in a number of areas related to movement.
-Ideally, your PT will have specialized training in the treatment of Parkinson’s.
+Ideally, your PT will have specialized training in the treatment of Parkinson’s and exercise for people with Parkinson’s.
 They will evaluate your body’s strengths and areas that need improvement, review your prior exercise experience, analyze your current level of conditioning and review future problems that exercise can prevent.
 They can also develop an exercise program tailored to these findings and instruct you in how to perform exercises correctly to avoid injury and safely progress your routine.

 Physical therapy can be helpful at all stages from recently diagnosed to advanced Parkinson’s.
 In early stages, the focus may be on strengthening and prevention of future problems.
 Some people find it helpful to work with a personal trainer to continue the exercise program started by a therapist and might find it to be a more convenient and economical alternative.

 Ultimately, how you choose to exercise is up to you.
 What is most important is that you start and continue moving.